The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Montgomery County?

-Montgomery County, Kentucky has 4 public high schools, along with 1 middle schools and 4 elementary schools.
+Montgomery County, Kentucky has 4 public high schools, serving approximately 1,426 students.

 What is the largest school district in Montgomery County?

-Montgomery County is the largest school district in Montgomery County, serving approximately 4,472 students.
+Montgomery County Public Schools is the largest school district in Montgomery County, serving approximately 4,442 students.
 The county contains 2 school districts overall.

 How many people live in Montgomery County?